leo7736/SQL_Projects/ACCENTURE-Social Buzz App/readme.md

 ## Contributor

-This project was completed as part of the Accenture Virtual Internship program.
+This project was completed as part of the Accenture Internship program.